Kristin Vinje

-Vinje was awarded a Ph.D in Chemistry by the University of Oslo in 1994.
+Vinje was awarded a Ph.D. in chemistry by the University of Oslo in 1994.
 She worked as a researcher at SINTEF from 1996 to 2002 and worked for the Ministry of Trade and Industry (Norway) from 2002 to 2005.
 She was vice-director of Simula Research Laboratory from 2005 to 2007 and director of Simula School of Research and Innovation from 2007 to 2009.
+She works as Chief Executive at the Norwegian Agency for Quality Assurance in Education and serves as a board member of the ENQA since 2023.

 She is married and has four children.